Shinchan0911/MetaCore/README.md

 This project is only available for bots that use listenMqtt

 ## Install
-If you just want to use metacord, you should use this command:
+If you just want to use metacore, you should use this command:
 ```bash
 npm install metacore
 ```